 Frequently Asked Questions

-The Smarter Travel Cycle Challenge is a fun, free team event that runs in May each year.
-The aim is at to clock up as many trips on your bike as you can during the challenge and to encourage your team mates, especially those who haven’t been on a bike for a while, to do the same.
+The Smarter Travel Cycle Challenge is a fun, free team event.
+The aim is to clock up as many trips on your bike as you can during the challenge and to encourage your teammates, especially those who haven’t been on a bike for a while, to do the same.
 There are some fantastic prizes to be won.
 The Challenge is part of the Smarter Travel Workplaces & Campus programme for large employers and third level campuses promoting more sustainable travel.
 The Challenge is open to all staff and students from workplaces and campuses that are partners of the programme.
-For further information email email@example.com
+For further information email firstname.lastname@example.org

 Distances aren’t logged as we want to make the competition open to as many new, returning and occasional cyclists as possible.
 If the competition was based solely on distance, club cyclists doing one long cycle at the weekend would leave everyone else in the dust!

 By making 1 trip = 1 point, the efforts of someone who hasn’t cycled for years are appreciated as much as someone who cycles many miles every weekend for leisure.

 You can see how you and your team are doing when you log into your Active Travel Logger and go to ‘Team Progress’.
 On this page, you will see your team average figures to date along with information on Calories burned.
 Your team’s progress will also be shown on the Leaderboards.

 Winners of the Cycle Challenge Competitions will be published on www.cyclechallenge.ie.

 You could use a Dublin bike, a Coke Zero bike in Cork, Limerick or Galway, a company fleet bike or borrow one from a friend to clock up a few trips.